 Cash Equivalents - consist primarily of money market funds and are valued at the closing prices reported on the active markets in which the securities are traded at fiscal year end.

-Investments -are valued at quoted market prices in active markets.
+Investments - are valued at quoted market prices in active markets or require using significant unobservable inputs.